-Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
-(See Note 2)
+1. Looked-after children and children who were previously looked after, but immediately after being looked after became subject to an adoption, child arrangement or special guardianship order.
+(See Note 1 below) including children (who appear to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 2 below).